ardaram/kunda-lab/index.md

 # Highlights

 {% capture text %}
+Our lab specializes in developing dry powder biologics that do not require cold-chain for storage and transport thereby decreasing the cost of biologics-based products significantly.
 Our research publications cover a wide variety of topics including formulation, drug delivery, stabilization of vaccines, and health effects due to common environmental toxicants.
-Our lab specializes in developing dry powder biologics that do not require cold-chain for storage and transport thereby decreasing the cost of biologics-based products significantly.
-Our extensive research publications cover a wide variety of topics including formulation design, novel drug delivery carriers, development of thermostable and/or inhalable vaccines, and health effects due to common environmental toxicants.

 [See what we do &nbsp;→](research)
 {:.center}